Combinatorial analysis of the period mapping: topology of 2D fibers: Pictorial representation of curves

 \begin{rmk} The topological invariants $g,k$ of the curve $M$ may be reconstructed from the combinatorics of the graph $\Gamma(M)$.
 Indeed, one immediately checks that the multiplicity of a vertex $V$ of the graph in the divisor of the quadratic differential $(d\eta_M)^2$ equals to

 where $d_\vert$ is the degree of the vertex with respect to the vertical edges and $d_{in}$ is the number of incoming horizontal edges.
-Branchpoints of the curve $M$ correspond to the vertices with odd value of $\ord(V)$ (or odd value of $d_\vert(V)$ which is the same).
-The number $2k$ of branchpoints on the real axis determines the number of real ovals of the curve; the total number $2g+2$ of branchpoints is related to the genus. \end{rmk} \begin{dfn} We call a vertex $V\in Sk_0(\Gamma)$ a branchpoint, iff $\ord(V)=d_\vert(V)\pmod 2$ is odd. \end{dfn}
+Branchpoints of the curve $M$ correspond to the vertexes with odd value of $\ord(V)$ (or odd value of $d_\vert(V)$ which is the same).
+The number $2k$ of branchpoints on the real axis determines the number of real ovals of the curve; the total number $2g+2$ of branchpoints is related to the genus. \end{rmk} \begin{dfn} We call a vertex $V\in Sk_0(\Gamma)$ a branchpoint, if the value $\ord(V)$ is odd. \end{dfn}